bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-adjustment-for-openshift-project-set.md

 3. **Get in touch with the Platform Services Team** This process suggests good communication from your team and the Platform Services Team particularly if you have questions prior your quota increase request, please reach out to them at [PlatformServicesTeam@gov.bc.ca](mailto:PlatformServicesTeam@gov.bc.ca) and enter  subject: Quota request with your inquiry.

-## Steps to request quota increase
+## Steps to request quota adjustment
 As part of our ongoing efforts to optimize resource allocation across our OpenShift environments, we request teams seeking a quota increase to provide detailed justifications.
 This structured approach ensures that all requests are evaluated fairly and resources are used efficiently.

 It is important to note that any requests for **quota decreases** are automatically approved.